The 20 Best Iridocorneal Endothelial Syndrome Doctors Near Me in Maryland, US

 Languages Spoken:

-Farhad Naseh is an Ophthalmologist in Gaithersburg, Maryland.
+Farhad Naseh is an Ophthalmologist practicing medicine in Gaithersburg, Maryland.
 Dr. Naseh is rated as an Experienced provider by MediFind in the treatment of Iridocorneal Endothelial Syndrome.
-His top areas of expertise are Glaucoma, Optic Atrophy Type 1, Optic Nerve Atrophy, and Hereditary Keratitis.
-Dr. Naseh is currently accepting new patients.
+He is also highly rated in 27 other conditions, according to our data.
+His clinical expertise encompasses Glaucoma, Optic Atrophy Type 1, Optic Nerve Atrophy, and Hereditary Keratitis.

 Experienced in Iridocorneal Endothelial Syndrome